adehecq/usgs_explorer/README.md

   --overwrite               Overwrite existing files --help                    Show this message and exit.
 ```
 This command download scenes from their entity ids in the `TEXTFILE` and save the results in `--output-dir`.
-It can display different type of progression depends on `--pbar` value:
+It can display different types of progression bars depending on the `--pbar` value:
-- **0** : display nothing.
+- **0** : no progress bar displayed.
-- **1** : display one progress bar for all scenes downloading.
+- **1** : one progress bar for all scene downloads.
-- **2** : display a progress bar for each scenes downloading, with state information.
+- **2** : one progress bar for each scene download, with state information.